andreanlius/goldthruster-EA/README.md

 # goldthruster-EA
-Expert Advisor for Metatrader 5, go to our website [GoldThruster v1.0](https://gold-landing-eta.vercel.app/)
+Expert Advisor for Metatrader 5, go to our website [GoldThruster v1.0](https://gold-landing-eta.vercel.app/) You can also buy this EA from here [GoldThruster v1.0](https://clicky.id/chrisviel/goldthruster)
 # GoldThruster v1.0: Precision Grid Trading.
 Shared Risk.
 Exponential Potential.

 ## The Next Evolution in Automated Forex Trading